Non-Markovian models of opinion dynamics on temporal networks: Introduction

 Our paper proceeds as follows.
-In Section \ref{sec: models}, we propose a family of history-dependent models of opinion dynamics that we derive from random-walk processes on temporal networks.
-We then illustrate the corresponding opinion models for several examples of both discrete and continuous WTDs.
-We prove that homogeneous models (in which all nodes follow the same WTD) of this type converge to the same steady state regardless of the WTD, and we give conditions for consensus in both homogeneous models and heterogeneous models (in which nodes can follow different WTDs).
-In Section \ref{sec: numerics}, we apply our history-dependent models to three types of graphs and study how WTDs affect the overall dynamics both transiently and at steady state.
+In Section \ref{sec: models}, we propose a family of memory-dependent models of opinion dynamics on temporal networks in which the social interactions between two entities are determined by arbitrary WTDs.
+We illustrate the corresponding opinion models for several examples of both discrete and continuous WTDs.
+We prove that ``homogeneous models'' (in which all nodes follow the same WTD) of this type converge to the same steady state regardless of the WTD, and we give conditions for consensus in both homogeneous models and ``heterogeneous models'' (in which nodes can follow different WTDs).
+In Section \ref{sec: numerics}, we {examine} our memory-dependent opinion models {on} three types of graphs and {investigate} how WTDs affect the overall dynamics both transiently and at steady state.
 We conclude in Section \ref{sec: summary}.
+Our code is available at \url{https://bitbucket.org/chuwq/non-markovian-models-of-opinion-dynamics-on-temporal-networks/src/main/}.